Obama Proposes Massive Government Spending on Health IT

 Some conservatives may also be concerned by the implications of the process outlined by the President-elect.
 Congress has spent many years considering health IT legislation without finding consensus on a way forward, but the timeline envisioned by the incoming Administration would see the years-long impasse brought to a conclusion within a matter of weeks.
 Conservatives may be concerned that such a rushed process may include provisions advanced by various liberal interest groups—including onerous privacy restrictions that impede efforts to coordinate care, a private right of action related to security breaches likely to breed costly lawsuits, and a patchwork of state and federal laws creating regulatory uncertainty for providers—that may only serve to raise costs and inhibit health IT adoption.

-A Policy Brief outlining issues related to health IT implementation can be found here.
+The RSC has released a Policy Brief outlining issues related to health IT implementation, which can be found here.

 Baucus Wouldn’t Pay for Health Reform Until After Medicare’s Bankruptcy

 Just before Thanksgiving, Senate Finance Committee Chairman Max Baucus (D-MT) spoke with reporters about the comprehensive health reform white paper he released earlier in November.
 Discussing the possibility floated by some Democrat leaders that Congress should waive pay-as-you-go